The Phase Transition of $4D$ Yang-Mills Charged GB AdS Black Hole with Cloud of Strings: Thermodynamics and critical behavior

 By using this equation and Hawking temperature in relation (\ref{ht}), one can depict the inversion curves.
 In Fig.(\ref{fig:10}), the behavior of inversion curves for several values of parameters is seen.

 Now, by using equations (\ref{e1}) and (\ref{ht}), we depict the isenthalpic curves in the $T-P$ plane.
 See Fig. (\ref{fig:11}).
 The inversion curve in each plot divides the $T-P$ plane to cooling and heating regions.
 Above the inversion curve, the Joule-Thomson coefficient $\mu$ is positive (cooling) and bellow it is negative(heating).
 The inversion curve intersects the isenthalpic curve where $\mu=0$.
 For the blue isenthalpic curves, $H=3$ while for the black curves $H=5$.
 These investigations make us more confident about the existence of phase transition of the first type in this model.
+In order to study the thermodynamic behavior of black hole solution of various gravitational models, Refs. \cite{upa1}-\cite{upa15}, are suggested.